-The performance of the panel may be checked every tasting day by means of replicate analysis, calculating the normalised error "En" as reported in COI/T.20/Doc.
-No 15 (section 10.5) and Table 7.a below.
+The performance of the panel may be checked every tasting day by means of replicate analysis, calculating the normalised error "En" as outlined in document COI/T.20/Doc.
+No 15 (section 10.5), Table 6.a below, and the precision number, as reported in Table 7.a below.
 "En" determines whether the two results of a duplicate analysis are homogeneous or statistically acceptable.
 The tasting day is considered "valid" if the "En" value of the replicate sample is correct.
 This is known as "validation of the tasting day".